kaaengine/kaa/docs/reference/transitions.rst

     * :code:`AttributeTransitionMethod.set` - node's property will be changed towards the target advance_value over time
     * :code:`AttributeTransitionMethod.add` - node's property will be changed by adding the advance_value over time
     * :code:`AttributeTransitionMethod.multiply` - node's property will be changed by multiplying the advance_value over time
 * :code:`loops` - how many times the transition should "play".
 Set to 0 to play infinite number of times.
+Default is 1.
 * :code:`back_and_forth` - if set to :code:`True`, the transition will be played back and forth.
+Default is False.

+**Note:** the :code:`duration` parameter always refers to one loop, one direction.
+So for example, transition with the following set of parameters: :code:`duration=1000, loops=3, back_and_forth=True` will take 6000 miliseconds.
+1000 milisecond played back and forth is 2000 miliseconds, and it will be played 3 times, hence a total time of 6000 miliseconds.

 All transitions use linear easing.
-More built-in easing types to be added soon.
+More built-in easing types are to be added soon.

 Examples
 --------